fpetrungaro/servisbot-frontend-challenge/README_fpetrungaro.md

 A getting started guide for this Server-Side rendering ServisBOT app.

 ## Main Features
-* Server-side rendering: implemented server-side rendering for better performance
+* Next.js for an improved dev experience, dynamic routing and better performance with automatic code splitting
-* Leverage dynamic routing of Next.js
 * 0 vulnerabilities for the NPM packages installed
+* No Linting issues
+* Code coverage
 * Common API endpoint for Logs
 * Minimal set of dependencies in package.json
 * APIs have been annotated with @swagger decorator and documented in Swagger
-* Pagination, Sorting, Filtering implemented with material UI built-in features
+* Table pagination, sorting, filtering implemented with material UI built-in features
-* No Linting issues
-* Code coverage

 ## Getting started